Computation of Feedback Control Laws Based on Switched Tracking of Demonstrations: Algorithm with Tracking Control

+Note that we assume a fixed length $T$ of all demonstrations.
+It would not be difficult to generalize the presented results to demonstrations of variable length.
+However, adhering to demonstrations of fixed length simplifies our presentation.

-It would be possible to view the demonstrator itself as a feedback control law that periodically computes a demonstration from the current point and uses the corresponding control input for a certain time period.
-However, this has two disadvantages: First, the run-time of the demonstrator might be too long for real-time usage.
-Second, the control law provided by the demonstrator is defined implicitly using numerical optimization, which makes further analysis of the behavior (e.g., formal verification) of the resulting closed loop system difficult.
-To define a control law that both allows for an efficient implementation, and is easier to analyze, we will use linearization along demonstrations, and more specifically, LQR tracking, for which we refer to reader to the literature~\cite{Kwakernaak:72,LQR1,LQRtrees1,LQRtrees2}.
-Here, we just emphasize the assumption that the quadratic cost used for LQR tracking is positive definite to ensure that the optimal control problem is well posed.
+We obtain such demonstrations from a demonstrator.
+It would be possible to use the demonstrator itself as a~feedback control law that periodically computes a~demonstration from the~current point and applies the~corresponding control input for a~certain time period.
+However, this has two disadvantages: First, the~run-time of the~demonstrator might be too long for real-time usage.
+Second, the~control law provided by the~demonstrator is often defined implicitly, using numerical optimization, which~makes further analysis of the~behavior (e.g. formal verification) of the~resulting closed loop system difficult.
+Hence, we use demonstrations to define a new control law that is easier compute and analyze.